Alexiusy/PlayPlan/README.md

 # PlayPlan
-playPlan is an iOS application for people who has no idea what to do on holiday.
+PlayPlan is a tool for people who has no idea what to do on holiday.
+### Backend
+It provides all the information to application as RESTful api.